 Triple Net Lease

-NNN leases are common to free-standing, single-tenant industrial and retail properties.
+Triple Net Leases (NNN) are common to free-standing, single-tenant industrial and retail properties.
 All the other expenses such as property taxes, insurance, maintenance, and utilities are your responsibility.
-With this type lease, you typically pay the base rent only to the property owner and pay the expenses separately.
-Aside from the lower rent, this type lease gives you more control: you select and supervise the vendors who will be working in the building.
+With this type of lease, you typically pay the base rent only to the property owner and pay the expenses separately.
+Aside from the lower rent, this type of lease gives you more control: you select and supervise the vendors who will be working in the building.
 An owner, however, can have some influence: they may have an approved list of vendors and a maintenance schedule, so no repairs are differed.
 But, NNN leases essentially put you in charge.

 There are some downsides to Triple Net Leases.
 For one, you now have building maintenance and expense payment responsibilities in addition to running your business.
 Assess whether you have the time and resources to devote to these additional tasks.
 Another consideration is the condition of the building: if it’s not a new building, you might be on the hook for some high maintenance costs.